crsellinger/CS-4320-Final-Project/README.md

   4. Change into main directory of your clone and run command: jupyter lab

 Notes:
-  -Run jupyter lab as normal
+  Run jupyter lab as normal